ricallinson/deuce/README.md

 	# the <head> or <body> tags of the html page
 	html:
 	    head:
-	        - "<title>YUI Offline</title>"
+	        - "<title>Deuce</title>"
 	    body:
-	        - "<!-- YUI Offline -->"
+	        - "<!-- Deuce -->"

 ### index.html

-Unless an "index.html" file is found in the application directory root, __YUI3 Offline__ will generate one for you.
+Unless an "index.html" file is found in the application directory root, __Deuce__ will generate one for you.
 It uses default settings that can be overridden via the configuration files "init.yaml" or "init.json".

 	<html>
 	    <head>
-	        <title>YUI3 Offline</title>
+	        <title>Deuce</title>
 	        <script src="./yui/yui/yui.js"></script>
 	        <script type="text/javascript">
 	        	YUI.GlobalConfig = {